danbev/learning-ai/notes/mamba.md

 [ADC]: https://github.com/danbev/learning-iot/tree/master?tab=readme-ov-file#analog-to-digital-converter-adc

-So instead of the using functions as shown above we concrete values we will transform A and B into discrete values and the equations become:
+So instead of the using functions as shown above with concrete values we will transform A and B into discrete values and the equations become:
 ```
      _       _
 hₜ = Ahₜ₋₁ + Bxₜ
 yₜ = Chₜ+ Dxₜ
 ```
-To get the A_hat and B_hat values a process called discretization is used.
+To get the `A_hat` and `B_hat` values a process called discretization is used.

 ### Discretization
 So we will first discretize the parameters A, and B of the state space model,